addrummond/mlm/manual/manual.md

 ISOs are shown as bullets.
 You can select a third stop ISO that has no corresponding bullet by selecting the nearest full stop ISO and then holding the left or right pad until one of the ±⅓ stop indication lights turns on.
-The left light means “go ⅓ stop counterclockwise” (i.e., decrease the ISO number slightly), while the right light means “go ⅓ stop clockwise” (i.e., increase the ISO number slightly).
+The left light means “go ⅓ stop counterclockwise” (i.e. decrease the ISO number slightly), while the right light means “go ⅓ stop clockwise” (i.e. increase the ISO number slightly).

 When a reading is in progress, one light stays on uninterrupted while the others